-While they might be necessary for traipsing your front yard, front walkways are not necessarily known for their style, and they may not be at the forefront of your mind when researching garden ideas.
+While they might be necessary for traipsing through your front yard, front walkways are not necessarily known for their style, and they may not be at the forefront of your mind when researching for inspiration.

-But, in reality, choosing your walkway with care can transform your front yard – and give it an extra jolt of curb appeal in the process.
-These 10 stunning front yard walkways should provide the perfect inspiration for all your landscaping front yard ideas.
+But, in reality, choosing your walkway with care can transform your front yard's look – and give it an extra jolt of curb appeal in the process.
+These 15 stunning front yard walkways should provide the perfect inspiration for all your front yard landscaping ideas.

-If you are looking for garden path ideas that will stand out, then this could be the design for you.
+If you are looking for ideas that will stand out, then this could be the design for you.

 When paired with a palm tree and tropical front yard flower bed ideas in the form of shorter leafy greens, the pathway complements the facade’s beach-like appearance.